 If you’re not aware, babies spend more than 90% of their time in the womb sleeping.
 But when it comes to getting better pictures of the child, having them awake can make sure they are changing positions and moving around.
 If the first picture doesn’t work because the child has their face pressed up against the amniotic sac, an awake baby will be more likely to move into a better position and allow for better photos.

 Many doctors suggest avoiding caffeine during pregnancy, but a baby doesn’t need caffeine in order to wake up.
 Ultrasound techs have found that simply introducing sugar into the mother’s system — fruit juice is often the fastest, healthiest option — will cause a baby to wake in the womb.
-If you drink a glass about half an hour before you visit our ultrasound studio, the baby is more likely to be awake for the ultrasound.
+If you drink a glass shortly before you visit our ultrasound studio, the baby is more likely to be awake for the ultrasound.

 Sometimes mothers will have their own ways of waking up their in-utero baby.
 After months of having the child inside, some mothers notice that their little one is more active after they eat a certain food, crunch ice, or do a particular exercise.
 If you have a particular way of waking up your baby, go for it!